 These were the four types of food that Gregory ate and here’s why they’re so good for us:

-- Fruits: fruits cleanse the body and like vegetables contain important vitamins, minerals, phytochemicals, etc., that keep us healthy
+- Fruits: fruits cleanse the body and contain important vitamins, minerals, phytochemicals, etc., that keep us healthy

 - Eggs: I wrote an entire blog about the importance of eating eggs.
-They are considered a perfect food because they are one of the best sources of protein, are high in B12, choline, and they are amazing for our eyes.
-More about eggs here.
+They are considered a perfect food–find out why

-- Fish is extremely healthy because it contains two types of omega 3s; DHA and EPA.
-These fats feed the brain (the brain is 90% fat) and they help the cells to communicate with each other and stay healthy.
-These oils also help with behavior, feeling, and thinking.
+- Fish contains two types of omega 3s; DHA and EPA.
+These fats feed the brain (the brain is 90% fat) and help the cells communicate with each other.

-- This is a classic tale of finding balance and moderation in eating: not overeating and not eating things that are unhealthy.
+- This is a classic tale of finding balance and moderation in eating: not overeating or eating unhealthy foods.
 Ask your children: what does moderation mean?
 How can we be balanced eaters?

-- Healthy foods are the focus of this story—especially fruits, vegetables, fish, and eggs.
+- The focus of this book is eating healthy foods—especially fruits, vegetables, fish, and eggs.
 Ask your children what specific kinds of food they should eat to stay healthy and what foods they should stay away from and why.

 - With your children, plan a month’s worth of dinner meals for your family.
 Make the meals balanced and healthy and after a month evaluate how your family felt about the experience…do they feel better? more energy? stronger?